gottesmm/gottesmm.github.io/proposals/high-level-arc-operations.md

 7. The pass manager will be changed such that if the EnableSILOwnershipModel flag is set, the verifier that is run right after SILGen will have the EnforceSILOwnershipModel flag set.
-Then once ownership verification is complete, the OwnershipModelEliminator pass will be run.
+Then once ownership verification is complete, the OwnershipModelEliminator pass will be run and then the normal pipeline.

 8. Once the compiler is able to pass the bots with the "-enable-sil-ownership-model" flag enabled, we will turn that flag on by